-The size of your overall ERP footprint can also impact the complexity of implementation of a cloud-based system.
+The size of your overall ERP footprint can also impact the complexity of the implementation of a cloud-based system.
 Larger systems will require more attention and effort when it comes to deployment.

 How Will Cloud Impact Your Annual Budget and Cost Structure?

 It’s true that over a 5-10 year period the total cost of ownership for a cloud-based system can be as much as 50-60% lower than on-premise systems.
-However, that’s TOTAL cost of ownership which includes implementation labor and hardware purchasing costs that are normally much higher up front.
+However, that’s TOTAL cost of ownership, which includes implementation labor and hardware purchasing costs that are normally much higher up front.
 Be sure to evaluate costs both from a long-term perspective and a monthly/yearly perspective.
 I’ve seen graphs that show monthly costs of cloud-based systems at as much as $800K per year higher than on-prem maintenance.

-So, even though there’s a large up-front expense to implement an on-prem system, cloud isn’t necessarily cheaper from an operational perspective.
+So, even though there’s a large up-front expense to implement an on-prem system, the cloud isn’t necessarily cheaper from an operational perspective.
 This difference in annualized maintenance cost could be a significant factor since most companies reading this article have already paid the upfront implementation costs of a new installation.